AlanniBillings/configure-ad/README.md

 - Using Azure: Setup Domain Controller
 - Using Remote Desktop: Log into DC-1  to Complete Setup
 - Using Azure: Setup Client-1
 - Using Remote Desktop: Open Client-1 to Test Connectivity to DC-1
+- Using Remote Desktop: Install and Deploy Active Directory

 <h2>Deployment and Configuration Steps</h2>